Parking Permit Types & Supporting Documents

 For visitors

 You must update your permit with the licence plate for your visitor’s vehicle using the permit portal.
+Once updated the vehicle will be covered immediately.

 1. Select the 'update vehicle' button.